zingale/phy504/_sources/computing.rst.txt

 * versatile

-* widely used outside of academic research environments -- this means that you can take your C++ skills to industry jobs if desired
+* widely used outside of academic research environments---this means that you can take your C++ skills to industry jobs if desired